santiagoYps/ICRDSWeb/README.md

 ## Usage
 In your web browser type http://localhost:3000/ and start browsing the platform (the URL depends on the configuration made in .flaskenv).

+In In the ["machine_learning"](./machine_learning) folder are the jupyter files used in the development of the Machine Learning algorithm

 ## Requirementes
 All libraries are specified in the [tesis.yml](./tesis.yml) file.